braydio/FundRunner/README.md

 increases trade allocation limits so the bot can purchase at least one share when funds allow.

+The Alpaca trading API base URL is configured via `ALPACA_BASE_URL` and the market data API via `ALPACA_DATA_URL` in your `.env` file.
+Both default to the paper trading and data endpoints.

 ## Dependencies

 The project relies on a small set of third-party libraries.
 After auditing the source code and tests, the following packages remain in `requirements.txt`: